007jbks/mmcp/README.md

 1. Converting audio to text if any
 2. Using an open source model to characterize or classify the background noise

+## 3. Video Modality
+Here the image is split into frames every tenth of a second each of those frames are passed to a video captioning model and each caption is added to context along with the frame number so temporal information can be maintained.